-- 4. In cases where a Community trade mark application is deemed to be withdrawn, the Office shall send to the applicant a communication fixing a period of three months from the date of that communication in which a request for conversion may be filed.56 - 5.
-Where the Community trade mark application is withdrawn or the Community trade mark ceases to have effect as a result of a surrender being recorded or of failure to renew the registration, the request for conversion shall be filed within three months after the date on which the Community trade mark application has been withdrawn or on which the Community trade mark ceases to have effect.57 - 6.
-Where the Community trade mark application is refused by decision of the Office or where the Community trade mark ceases to have effect as a result of a decision of the Office or of a Community trade mark court, the request for conversion shall be filed within three months after the date on which that decision acquired the authority of a final decision58. - 7.
-The effect referred to in Article 32 shall lapse if the request is not filed in due time.

-Submission, publication and transmission of the request for conversion
+- 5. Where the Community trade mark application is withdrawn or the Community trade mark ceases to have effect as a result of failure to renew the registration, the request for conversion shall be filed within three months after the date on which the Community trade mark application is withdrawn or on which the registration of the Community trade mark expires. - 6.
+Where the Community trade mark ceases to have effect as a result of a decision of a national court, the request for conversion shall be filed within three months after the date on which that decision acquired the authority of a final decision. - 7.
+The effect referred to in Article 32 shall lapse if the request is not filed in due time. - Article 109.
+Submission, publication and transmission of the request for conversion - A request for conversion shall be filed with the Office and shall specify the Member States in which application of the procedure for registration of a national trade mark is desired.

-R 44, 45, 46, 47 FR Art.
-2 No 20

-- 1. A request for conversion shall be filed with the Office and shall specify the Member States in which application of the procedure for registration of a national trade mark is desired.
 The request shall not be deemed to be filed until the conversion fee has been paid. - 2.
 If the Community trade mark application has been published, receipt of any such request shall be recorded in the Register of Community trade marks and the request for conversion shall be published. - 3.
-The Office shall check whether the conversion requested fulfils the conditions set out in this Regulation, in particular Article 108(1), (2), (4), (5) and (6), and paragraph 1 of this Article, together with the formal conditions laid down in the Implementing Regulation.
-If these conditions are fulfilled, the Office shall transmit the request for conversion to the industrial property offices of the Member States specified therein59.

-Formal requirements for conversion

-- 1. Any central industrial property office to which the request for conversion is transmitted may obtain from the Office any additional information concerning the request enabling that office to make a decision regarding the national trade mark resulting from the conversion60. - 2.
+The Office shall check whether conversion may be requested in accordance with Article 108 (1), whether the request has been filed within the period laid down in Article 108 (4), (5) or (6), as the case may be, and whether the conversion fee has been paid.
+If these conditions are fulfilled, the Office shall transmit the request to the central industrial property offices of the States specified therein.
+At the request of the central industrial property office of a State concerned, the Office shall give it any information enabling that office to decide as to the admissibility of the request. - Article 110.
+Formal requirements for conversion - 1.
+Any central industrial property office to which the request is transmitted shall decide as to its admissibility, - 2.
 A Community trade mark application or a Community trade mark transmitted in accordance with Article 109 shall not be subjected to formal requirements of national law which are different from or additional to those provided for in this Regulation or in the Implementing Regulation. - 3.
-Any central industrial property office to which the request is transmitted may require that the applicant shall, within not less than two months: - (a) pay the national application fee; - (b) file a translation in one of the official languages of the State in question of the request and of the documents accompanying it; - (c) indicate an address for service in the State in question; - (d) supply a representation of the trade mark in the number of copies specified by the State in question.
+Any central industrial property office to which the request is transmitted may require that the applicant shall, within not less than two months: - a. pay the national application fee; - b. file a translation in one of the official languages of the State in question of the request and of the documents accompanying it; - c. indicate an address for service in the State in question; - d. supply a representation of the trade mark in the number of copies specified by the State in question.

-TITLE XII

-THE OFFICE
+TITLE XII THE OFFICE →

-SECTION 1 GENERAL PROVISIONS
+SECTION 1.
+GENERAL PROVISIONS →

-Article 111 Legal status
+• Article 111.
+Legal status

-Art.
-2, 112, 113, 1.
-The Office shall be a body of the Community.
-It shall have legal personality.

-- 2. In each of the Member States the Office shall enjoy the most extensive legal capacity accorded to legal persons under their laws; it may, in particular, acquire or dispose of movable and immovable property and may be a party to legal proceedings. - 3.
+- 1. The Office shall be a body of the Community.
+It shall have legal personality. - 2.
+In each of the Member States the Office shall enjoy the most extensive legal capacity accorded to legal persons under their laws; it may, in particular, acquire or dispose of movable and immovable property and may be a party to legal proceedings. - 3.
 The Office shall be represented by its President.